 Page updated 18 Nov 2014

 Introduction to the two series of research and policy publications currently published by the Treasury: Working Papers and Treasury Papers.
 Previous series include Policy Perspectives Papers and Productivity Papers.

-The most recent papers published by the Treasury are 11 Working Papers published on 18 December 2013:
+The most recent papers published by the Treasury are five Working Papers published on 18 November 2014:

 The Treasury offers email alerts for new research and policy publications.

 Link to more detailed information about each series:

 - Working Papers - Contain work in progress and research on a variety of economic, financial, trade and social issues.

 - Treasury Papers - Occasional papers on topical issues that have usually been authored by the Treasury and express its views.

 - Policy Perspectives Papers - Bring ideas, analysis and empirical research to bear on topical policy issues.
 They seek to share important insights from economic literature, international policy experience, and Treasury research in a manner that is accessible to non-specialist audiences.
 This series is discontinued.